Nahas

-Nahas (pronounced Nay-haz) was a chain of department stores owned by A. S Nahas, operating in Greater Los Angeles, carrying clothing, household goods and electronics.
-They also acquired Rathbun's department store at 5311 Lankershim Blvd. in North Hollywood and cobranded it "Nahas Rathbuns" before the branch closed in 1980.
-The remaining Nahas stores closed in 1981–2.
+Nahas (pronounced Nay-haz) was a chain of department stores owned by A. S. Nahas, operating in Greater Los Angeles, carrying clothing, household goods and electronics.
+They also acquired Rathbun's department store at 5311 Lankershim Boulevard in North Hollywood and cobranded it "Nahas Rathbuns" before the branch closed in 1980.
+The remaining Nahas stores were closed from 1981 to 1982.

-The Nahas chain originated as a partnership between Mr. A. S. Nahas and Donald R. Nuss in 1951.
+The Nahas chain originated as a partnership between A. S. Nahas and Donald R. Nuss in 1951.
 In 1970 the company was incorporated.
-Mr. Nahas died December 13, 1970.
-As of 1974 Mr. Nuss was the CEO.
+Nahas died December 13, 1970.
+As of 1974, Nuss was the CEO.

 Branches

 The order of opening of the first eight stores is documented as follows: